Holiday rentals in Ingleton

 Ingleton rests at the base of Ingleborough, one of the three peaks in the beautiful Yorkshire Dales National Park.
 The village has a long and rich history of textile work and coal mining, and a community spirit that shines through in its local businesses, including the oldest pottery in the Yorkshire Dales and its unique antiques centre.
 While you’re in town, you may want to stop for a classic English pub lunch or a slice of Yorkshire parkin — ginger cake, a local favourite.

-Top things to do in Ingleton
+What are the top things to do in Ingleton?

 The Ingleborough and White Scar show caves